RintarouTW/CleanRoom/README.md

 This is a simple Chrome extension.

-Auto filter repeated messages and the one written in simplified chinese for Youtube Chat.
+Auto filter repeated messages and the one written in simplified chinese for YouTube Chat.

 ## Install